rhexa/dockerExercise21-8-1/README.md

 # specify the node base image with your desired version node:<version>
 FROM node:14.17-alpine

-# replace this with your application's default port
-# EXPOSE 8888

 # copy the web files to docker
 RUN mkdir -p /home/app
 COPY ./app /home/app